mjorquera/cms-nomade/content/posts/post-1.md

 ---
-title: "How To Use Checklists To Improve Your UX"
+title: How To Use Checklists To Improve Your UX
-date: 2019-10-29T10:07:47+06:00
+date: 2019-10-29T04:07:47.000Z
-draft: false

-# post thumb
-image: "images/featured-post/post-1.jpg"

-# meta description
-description: "this is meta description"

-# taxonomies
 categories:
-  - "Android And Gmaing"
+  - Android And Gmaing
 tags:
-  - "Photos"
-  - "Game"
-  - "React"
-  - "Python"
-  - "New"
+  - News

-# post type
-type: "featured"
+image: /img/uploads/image12.jpeg
 ---

 # Heading 1